 How far: 64 km

 Ascending from a junction 35km south of Cairns to the Atherton Tablelands, the Gillies Highway ducks, winds and weaves (reputedly with 263 corners) over an elevation of almost 1,000 misty metres.
-You’ll likely feel your ears pop and you’ll definitely feel the temperature drop as you ascend through the Rex Range.
+You’ll likely feel your ears pop and you’ll definitely feel the temperature drop as you ascend through the mountain range.
 Stop off at Heales Lookout for the mandatory photo across the Goldsborough Valley and Walsh’s Pyramid.

 Where: Gordonvale to Atherton